mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 How do you light the candle of human culture?
 Your individual daily life is also human culture, beautiful culture.
 That beautiful culture of your life – is what?
 Something that you have to [let] people ... understand, or see? [...]
 Beyond whether people can see it or not, real human culture is constantly there.
 That is *seamless* human culture.

-That’s why I told you before, the quality of [your] life must be taught by your back. *Back* means not back opposed to front.
+That’s why I told you before, the quality of [your] life must be taught by your back. *Back* [does not mean] back opposed to front.
 My teacher said a Zen teacher teaches Buddhist teachings with his back. *Back* means seamless, formless teaching, constantly.

 So whoever you are, if you really live your life just like this, people can accept something about how important human life is from you.
 Not from the right side, left side, or back side, but from the seamless form of your existence, which you have taken care of.